 A. In the event that the Official Zoning Map becomes damaged, destroyed, lost or difficult to interpret because of the nature or number of changes and additions, the Town Council may by resolution adopt a new Official Zoning Map which shall supersede the prior Official Zoning Map.

-B. The new Official Zoning Map may correct drafting or other errors or omissions in the prior Official Zoning Map, but no such correction shall have the effect of amending the original zoning map or ordinance or any subsequent amendment thereof.
-The Planning Commission shall certify as to the accuracy of the new Official Zoning Map prior to its adoption by the Mayor and Council.
-The new Official Zoning Map shall be identified by the signatures of the Mayor and Council attested by the Town Clerk, and bearing the seal of the Town under the following words: "This is to certify that this Official Zoning Map supersedes and replaces the Official Zoning Map adopted (date of adoption of map being replaced) as part of the Zoning Ordinance of the Town of Easton, Maryland."
+B. The new Official Zoning Map may correct drafting or other errors or omissions in the prior Official Zoning Map, but no such correction shall have the effect of amending the original zoning map or Code or any subsequent amendment thereof.
+The Planning and Zoning Commission shall certify as to the accuracy of the new Official Zoning Map prior to its adoption by the Mayor and Council.
+The new Official Zoning Map shall be identified by the signatures of the Mayor and Council attested by the Town Clerk, and bearing the seal of the Town under the following words: "This is to certify that this Official Zoning Map supersedes and replaces the Official Zoning Map adopted (date of adoption of map being replaced) as part of the Zoning Code of the Town of Easton, Maryland."

 SECTION 28 – 109 OFFICIAL CRITICAL AREA OVERLAY DISTRICT MAPS

 A. Official Critical Area Overlay District Maps shall be prepared and maintained as part of the Official Zoning Map of the Town.
 They shall delineate the extent of the Critical Area Overlay District ("CAO") that shall correspond to the Chesapeake Bay Critical Area.
 Within the designated Critical Area District, all land shall be assigned one of the following land use management classifications: Intensely Developed Area (IDA), Limited Development Area (LDA), and Resource Conservation Area (RCA).
-The Critical Area Overlay District Maps may be amended by the Town in compliance with the amendment provisions in this Ordinance, the Maryland Critical Area Law and Critical Area Criteria, contained in COMAR 14.15 or its successor regulations.
+The Critical Area Overlay District Maps may be amended by the Town in compliance with the amendment provisions in this Code, the Maryland Critical Area Law and Critical Area Criteria, contained in COMAR TITLE 27 or its successor regulations.

 B. The Town may elect to adjust the Critical Area Boundary to delete areas of the Town from the Critical Area Overlay District only at such times as new Official Wetland Maps are adopted by the State of Maryland or an area of the Critical Area has been approved for exclusion by the Critical Area Commission.
 The Town may also elect to add areas to the Critical Area at any time.
 Such changes shall be treated as amendments to the Critical Area Overlay District ("CAO") on the Official Critical Area Overlay District Maps for the Town.